• Products

 Drag and drop an issue to rank it.
 You can also right-click the issue to open a menu that allows you to send it to the top or the bottom of the column.

-Select an issue to open the issue detail view and edit issue details.
+Select an issue to open the issue detail view and edit issue fields.

 To open the issue in a separate tab or window, right-click on the issue key.

-To view the details of an epic issue, click the epic lozenge on the issue itself.
+To view the fields of an epic issue, click the epic lozenge on the issue itself.

 Filter issues